Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Discussion and outlook

-Detailed performance evaluations using $\chi^2$ and Kolmogorov-Smirnov two-sample tests as well as a simplified statistical analysis, matching the procedures used for upper limit estimation of new physics searches at the LHC, show that the generally available MC samples of $\mathcal{O}(10^5)$ events are indeed enough to train such state-of-the-art generative ML models to a satisfactory precision to be used to reduce the systematic uncertainties due to the limited MC statistics.
+Performance evaluations using various divergence measures, from $\chi^2$ to Wasserstein distance, classifier two sample test (C2ST) as well as a simplified statistical analysis, matching the procedures used for upper limit estimation of new physics searches at the LHC, show that the generally available MC samples of $\mathcal{O}(10^6)$ events are indeed enough to train such state-of-the-art generative ML models to a satisfactory precision to be used to reduce the systematic uncertainties due to the limited MC statistics.
 The generative modelling strategy described in this paper could alleviate some of the high CPU and disk size requirements (and costs) of generating and storing simulated events.
 When trained, these models provide not only fast sampling but also encode all of the distributions in the weights and biases of neural networks, which take up significantly less space than the full MC datasets and can generate analysis-specific events practically on-demand, which is a functionality that goes beyond the scope of this paper but should be studied in a dedicated project.

 The listed advantages become even more crucial when considering future LHC computing requirements for physics simulation and analysis, as it is clear that the increase in collision rates will result in much larger data volumes and even more complex events to analyse.
-Using generative modelling could thus aid in faster event generation as well as future storage requirements coming with the HL-LHC upgrade and beyond.
+Using generative modelling could thus aid in faster event generation as well as future storage requirements coming with the HL-LHC upgrade and beyond, however a careful statistical evaluation of the quality of thus produced samples is essential.